|May 31st, 2020|

 Initially, the game was only collecting resources and building things for points, but the things you built didn't actually do anything.
 When we wanted to make it more complicated, we made it so as you built settlements and cities they started producing goods for the places they were on.
 This made it so setup was a little bit more complicated, because if wood and brick, or stone and wheat, were next to each other, settling their intersection was just much too powerful.
 Later we added trading with the bank, and we added ports.
 Though, again, this need is to not be random because having a port right next to the same kind of resource was too powerful.
 Most recently we added development cards and moving the robber.

 Overall, I like this approach much more than games that are designed specifically for kids because kids learn really quickly and any single game is probably going to be too hard for them at the beginning or quickly become much too easy for them.
-Being able to keep expanding the game so that it stays fun and challenging and eventually approaches a full game.
+Being able to keep expanding it keeps it fun and challenging and until it approaches the full game.